 The doctor will place the ICD wires into a vein and thread them into your heart.
-She will place the device in your chest through a small cut.
-She will test the ICD to make sure it works.
+They will place the device in your chest through a small cut.
+They will test the ICD to make sure it works.

 Risks of ICD Surgery